waveform80/pibootctl/docs/show.rst

 Usage
 =====

-The ``show`` command is the equivalent of the :doc:`status` command for stored boot configurations.
+The :command:`show` command is the equivalent of the :doc:`status` command for stored boot configurations.
 By default it displays only the settings in the specified configuration that have been modified from their default:

 .. code-block:: console